-The sketch matics above are the preliminary drawings on the engineering required to support a whale at eighteen meters and have been drawn by SKM Engineering in Christchurch.
+The sketchmatics seen here are the pulmonary drawings on the engineering required to support a whale at eighteen meters and have been

 This image brings some scale to what is proposed with this being an example of how big the biggest of the seven whales will be.